Why does Greenroofs.com call them greenroofs

 OK, so what is a greenroof?

-growing media and plants taking the place of bare membrane, gravel ballast,
+plants taking the place of bare membrane, gravel ballast, shingles or tiles.

-and the plants, covering the entire roof deck surface.
-There are two main
+covering the entire roof deck surface.
+There are three main

 I see you call yourselves "The Greenroof